jihunhwang/jihunhwang.github.io/_posts/2025-04-09-Schauder basis for sequence space.md

 </p>

 <p>
-In other words, infinite-dimensional Banach space has uncountable dimension (even separable ones!).
+In other words, an infinite-dimensional Banach space has uncountable dimension (even separable ones!).
 </p>
 <p>
-As one might have ansatz-ed already (because the statement that every vector space has a basis is equivalent to the axiom of choice), the proof of this theorem requires the use of axiom of choice (Zorn's lemma).
+As one might have anticipated already (because the statement that every vector space has a basis is equivalent to the axiom of choice), the proof of this theorem requires the use of the axiom of choice (Zorn's lemma).
 </p>

 <p>
-We shall also use Baire Category Theorem, because we want to express $X$ as a countable union of subspaces, after assuming for sake of contradiction that $\mathcal{E}$ is countable.
+We shall also use the Baire Category Theorem, because we want to express $X$ as a countable union of subspaces, after assuming for the sake of contradiction that $\mathcal{E}$ is countable.
 </p>

 <p style="border: 2px solid black; padding: 10px;">